 I did, however, manage to get those words down.
 And the result is a fourteen-page chapter.
 A chapter that needs lots and lots of revisions.

 I fought myself so hard not to go back and edit over and over again.
-But one of my golden rules for writing is to finish first and edit later.
+But one of my golden rules for writing is to get it done now, get it right later.

 Putting that rule into practice has helped a lot.

 Because I’m choosing to finish my first draft before I go back to the beginning and edit, I’m saving myself some time in the long run.

 When I used to write short stories for fun, I would constantly go over the same old paragraphs and pages to revise.
 But because I kept revising the same things over and over, I never got to move on to scenes that would happen later in the story.

 I finally made a rule for myself to write first and edit later.
 Needless to say, that has changed my writing progress so much.
 In my later projects, I was able to edit larger chunks of my unpublished manuscripts in a shorter amount of time.

 No longer did I need to edit constantly and never get much progress done over an extended period.

 So now that I’m tackling a 300-page novel, no matter how I feel, no matter how many words I want to revise, I’m going to hold off editing until I finish writing the final chapter.

 My goal is to finish the first draft of my novel within the next three months, so hopefully come April 2018, I can set the draft down and get ready to self edit.